brkcvlk/MLFCrafter/README.md

 - **📈 Comprehensive Metrics** - Accuracy, Precision, Recall, F1-Score
 - **💾 Easy Deployment** - One-click model saving with metadata
 - **🔄 Context-Based** - Seamless data flow between pipeline steps

+## Why MLFCrafter?

+Writing the same ML boilerplate again and again is exhausting — especially when juggling multiple datasets or experimenting with different models.
+MLFCrafter was created to solve exactly that.

+Here’s why MLFCrafter might be the right tool for you:

+✅ **Automation without Black Box**: You automate repetitive steps, but still keep visibility and control over each stage.

+✅ **Modular by Design**: You can run only the steps you need.
+Don't want automatic data cleaning ?
+Just skip `CleanerCrafter` and plug in your own function.

+✅ **Readable & Reusable**: The API is simple, clean, and built for easy experimentation and reproducibility.

+✅ **Scikit-learn Compatible**: Use your favorite tools and estimators within the pipeline.

+✅ **Open for Extension**: You can build your own custom crafters if needed.

+✅ **Easy to Learn**: MLFCrafter’s intuitive API and clear component structure make it approachable even for users with basic machine learning knowledge.
+You don’t need to dive deep into complex frameworks to start building.

+---

+## Documentation

+Complete documentation is available at [MLFCrafter Docs](https://brkcvlk.github.io/mlfcrafter/)

 ## Quick Start